-Under these guidelines, share ownership is determined from the totals reported on Table 1 of the executives' SEC Form 4, and includes unvested restricted stock awards and RSUs and shares in which beneficial ownership is disclaimed.
+Under these guidelines, share ownership is determined from the totals reported on Table 1 of the executive's or director's SEC Form 4, and includes unvested restricted stock awards (RSUs and PSUs) and shares in which beneficial ownership is disclaimed.
 In addition, outstanding vested stock options that are in the money are included based on the intrinsic value converted to an equivalent number of full shares (i.e., net of exercise price).
 New executives are permitted five years to achieve the minimum ownership amounts.
-Executives must retain 50% of any vested stock awards (after-tax) until in full compliance.
+Executives must retain not less than 50% of any vested stock awards (after-tax) until in full compliance.
 The nominating and corporate governance committee annually reviews the executive's compliance with the guidelines and has determined that all covered executive officers satisfy the stock ownership guidelines.
-For a discussion of director compliance with these guidelines, see "Stock Ownership Guidelines on page 41.
+For a discussion of director compliance with these guidelines, see "Stock Ownership Guidelines on page 42.